Farbrengen

 A farbrengen (/fɑrbrɛŋgɛn/, פארברענגען; verbringen "to spend [time/solidarity/festivity together]") is a Hasidic gathering.
 This term is only used by Chabad-Lubavitch Hasidim, as other Hasidim have a tish or a botteh.
-It may consist of explanations of general Torah subjects, with an emphasis on Hasidic philosophy, relating of Hasidic stories, and lively Hasidic melodies, with refreshments being served.
+Carried out in a relaxed atmosphere, with no rigid schedule, it may consist of edifying discussions, explanations of general Torah subjects, with an emphasis on Hasidic philosophy, relating of Hasidic stories, and lively Hasidic melodies, with refreshments being served.
 It is regarded as a time of great holiness.
 Farbrengens are public events open to non-Hasidim as well.

 Occasions when farbrengens are held

 Farbrengens are usually held on Shabbos, Yom Tov, or an auspicious day in the Hasidic calendar such as a birthday or Yom Hillula of one of the Chabad Rebbes, or a day in which one of the Chabad Rebbes was released from prison.
 Because of the emphasis on inspiration, self-examination and the making of new resolutions common at farbrengens, they are also often held in preparation for events related to teshuvah, such as on Thursday (in preparation for the Shabbos, whose letters השבת can be rearranged to spell teshuvah, תשבה), Rosh Chodesh (which has similar qualities to Rosh HaShanah and Yom Kippur), or similar days.

 According to the instructions of Rabbi Menachem Mendel Schneerson it is also customary for Chasidim to hold a farbrengen with their friends on their birthday, and Rabbi Schneerson encouraged all Jews to do so.
 A farbrengen is also held on the occasion of one's engagement and wedding.
 Thus, farbrengens are held often.

 The goal of the farbrengen is to inspire one to grow in his spirituality.